Recovering the geometry of a flat spacetime from background radiation: Globally hyperbolic Minkowski space-times

 \item If $ D$ is the future of a affine subspace $E$ of dimension $k\leq (n-1)$, then the initial singularity is isometric to $E$.

 \item If $ D$ is the future of a segment in $\mathbb R^{2,1}$, then the initial singularity is the segment itself.

 \item If $ D\subset\mathbb R^{2,1}$ is the intersection of three half-spaces bounded by lightlike planes, the initial singularity is the union of three spacelike rays starting from the intersection point of the planes.
 Note that in this case, the initial singularity is not a submanifold.
 In fact, generically the initial singularity does not have a manifold structure.
-The geometry of the initial singularities of domains of dependence in dimension $2+1$ will be studied in more depth in the next section. \end{itemize} \end{example}
+The geometry of the initial singularities of domains of dependence in dimension $2+1$ is discussed in more depth in the next section. \end{itemize} \end{example}